-Personal Capital is one of our favorite personal finance apps for a reason.
+Personal Capital is one of our favorite personal finance software for a reason.
 While we think Mint is a decent budgeting tool for personal finances, it’s inadequate when it comes to net worth tracking or investment planning.
 Mint generally targets users who are just starting with their finances, while Personal Capital is more advanced and offers better features.

 To find out more details of the pros and cons, check out our in-depth review of Personal Capital.
 However, if you’re ready to get started with a free account, below are step-by-step instructions, as well as how the entire process works.